UniMath/agda-unimath/src/orthogonal-factorization-systems/connected-maps-at-subuniverses.lagda.md

      Π(B'),U <--------- Π(B'),(U∘r'∘i') <----- Π(B),(U∘r') <--- Π(B'),(U),
 ```

-and since equivalences are closed under retracts of maps, if `f` is
+and since equivalences are closed under retracts of arrows, if `f` is
 `K`-connected then so is `f'`. ∎

 > This remains to be formalized.